-Cigarette smoking is the most important cause of COPD (Fletcher 1977, Burrows 1977).
+Cigarette smoking is the most important cause of COPD (Fletcher 1977, Burrows 1977, Matheson 2018).
 There is a close relationship between the amount of tobacco smoked and the rate of decline in forced expiratory flow in one second (FEV1), although individuals vary greatly in susceptibility (Fletcher 1977).
-Around half of all smokers develop some airflow limitation, and 15%–20% will develop clinically significant disability (Fletcher 1977).
+Around half of all smokers develop some airflow limitation, and 15 to 20% will develop clinically significant disability (Fletcher 1977).
 Even smokers who do not meet spirometric criteria for COPD may have respiratory symptoms and reduced physical activity.
 They may have other subtle abnormalities of lung function (Elbehairy 2016).
 Smokers are also at risk of developing lung cancer, and cardiovascular disease such as ischaemic heart disease and peripheral vascular disease.

 Impairment increases as the disease progresses, but may not be recognised because of the slow pace of the disease.
 The time course of development of COPD and disability and the influence of smoking cessation are illustrated in Figure 2.

 The annual decline in FEV1 has been measured in 5,041 patients with moderate to very severe COPD followed for 4 years (Tashkin 2013).
 The decline in post-bronchodilator measurements was greater than pre-bronchodilator, which might represent progression of disease or tachyphylaxis [evidence level III-2].